How can robots learn everyday tasks such as tidying up an apartment or assisting humans in their everyday domestic chores?

 About the Position

-I am looking for a creative and enthusiastic PhD researcher to contribute to the Visual Learning and Understanding research program.
+I am looking for creative and enthusiastic PhD researchers to contribute to the Visual Learning and Understanding research program.
 You will be a member of the QUT Centre for Robotics and will work closely with academics, research fellows, engineers, and other PhD students.

 You should be excited to do pioneering research in Robotic Learning and Robotic Scene Understanding